 You have probably already been...but you from Munich Central Station (Muenchen Hauptbahnhof) you can catch a train to Fuessen, then you walk about 3 minutes to a bus stop and catch a bus to Hohenschwangau.
 Fromt here its a short walk to the castle.

 I think it ends up being around 50Euro return..if I am reading the site correctly (I did this trip in 2007).

 I have done it this way myself and had no hassles.
 The transit time was fairly long, so you need to leave very early if you are doing it as a day trip.

-I went in winter so there was no waiting time at the castle itself, and it was magnificent in the snow!! over 9 years ago
+I went in winter so there was no waiting time at the castle itself, and it was magnificent in the snow!! almost 10 years ago